mariusmuntean/ProtoRabbit/README.md

 <img src="Images/Sending.png" alt="Add a new sendable message type" width="70%" title="Add a new sendable message type"/>

-* Tell the `MainPageViewModel` about the new SendableMessage.
+* Tell the `SendMessageViewModel` about the new SendableMessage.

 <img src="Images/RegisterSending.png" alt="Add a new sendable message type" width="70%" title="Add a new sendable message type"/>